 - Joint Custody: what it’s called when a court orders custody of a minor child to both parents.
 Generally speaking, when someone refers to “joint custody” and doesn’t specify whether it’s legal or physical, it means that both are joint.

 - Sole custody: when one parent alone has custody.
 As with joint, you can have sole legal custody, sole physical custody, or both.
 Just because a parent has sole physical custody doesn’t mean that the other parent doesn’t have visitation rights.
 Even if your ex has sole physical custody of your child, you still have parental rights.
-For example, there are often still child support obligations and visitation rights, even when the other parent has sole custody.
+For example, child support obligations and visitation rights often exist, even when the other parent has sole custody.
 In other words, not having custody of a child is not the same as having your parental rights terminated.

 Changing Child Custody

-When the court finalized your divorce or initial custody matter issued a final, enforceable court order.
+When the court finalized your divorce or initial custody matter, the Judge issued a final, enforceable court order.
 Down the road, post judgment, you may want to try to adjust or change your custody plan.
-If you But sometimes, some of that order doesn’t work for you and your family and there are child custody issues.
-Read: What are the Most Common Post Judgment Motions After a Connecticut Divorce?
-Read: What is a Motion for Modification?
+But sometimes, part of that order doesn’t work for you and your family, and there are child custody issues.